Things To Do

 Location: Central Greenway, outside level 2

-12. Timezone
+13. Timezone

-More than 9,000sqft
+More than 9,000 sqft

-Expect to find a slew of arcade and VR games, and even a min bowling alley.
+Expect to find a slew of arcade and VR games, and even a mini bowling alley.
 There are even side bumpers in place so your little one can build some confidence without the ball going into the gutter every time.

 Unit number: #02-55

-13. Wan To Play
+14. Wan To Play

 Playground for kids

-Image credit: Racher Lim via Google Maps
+Image adapted from: Wan To Play via Google Maps

 Wan To Play is a themed indoor playground that gives your kid the freedom for unrestricted soft play and run around, while being educational at the same time.
 There are other outlets scattered around the country, including East Coast Park, KINEX, and West Coast Plaza.
-It also comes equipped with theatre games, slides, ball pits.

 Unit number: #02-58